vcolella/FlashMe/README.md

 3. Done !
 Now click `Sets` to list all your sets and start studying with them !

+- You can edit a *Set* description and tags by "creating a new set" with the same name !

 #### TODO

 Future features to be added :